Migration to Flutter Guide

 React Native

-React Native is a popular open-source framework developed by Facebook that allows developers to build cross-platform applications using JavaScript and React.
-Alongside Flutter, it’s currently the most popular cross-platform app development solution.
+React Native is an open-source cross-platform framework developed by Meta that enables developers to build mobile applications using JavaScript or TypeScript and the React ecosystem.
+Alongside Flutter, it remains one of the most widely adopted cross-platform solutions in 2026

 Pros of React Native

-• Single codebase across platforms: Like Flutter, React Native allows you to build iOS and Android apps from a single codebase, reducing development time and costs.
+• Single codebase across platforms: React Native enables significant code sharing between iOS and Android applications, reducing development and maintenance overhead.

 Cons of React Native